 Additional exploration and evaluation on the Orion South Kimberlite is being carried out during 2015.
-The LDD program is the first step in a process designed to improve the Mineral Resource estimate on the Orion South Kimberlite.
+The LDD and related core drilling program is the first step in a process designed to improve the Mineral Resource estimate on the Orion South Kimberlite.
 In addition, the Company is proceeding with the environmental assessment process and is continuing to seek opportunities for development capital through participation in the Project by a third party or a syndicate of investors.

-As of May 6, 2015, the Company had approximately \$5.5 million in cash and cash equivalents and short-term investments (excluding \$1.1 million in restricted cash).
-A portion of the Company's cash and cash equivalents and short-term investments will be used to complete the recently announced LDD program as well as advance certain aspects of the project, including the environmental assessment process, as well as general corporate matters.
+As of August 13, 2015, the Company had approximately \$2.9 million in cash and cash equivalents and short-term investments (excluding \$1.0 million in restricted cash).
+A portion of the Company's cash and cash equivalents and short-term investments will be used to complete the 2015 drilling programs as well as advance certain aspects of the project, including the environmental assessment process, as well as general corporate matters.
 The Company continues to evaluate opportunities for development capital.

 Diamond prices increased rapidly in 2011, reaching a peak in early August of that year, when the price of rough softened as a result of world financial uncertainties, particularly in Europe.
 Rough prices rose during the first quarter of 2012 but the world financial situation once again caused the price of rough to decrease during the second and third quarters of 2012.
 Rough prices have, however, increased since the end of the third quarter of 2012 with overall rough diamond prices at the end of 2012 increasing slightly from rough diamond prices at the end of 2011.
 Rough prices increased in 2014 up until September when prices softened.
-Current rough prices show a three percent year-on-year increase and are estimated to be somewhat above the price used in the 2011 Feasibility Study.
+Current rough prices are estimated to be near the price used in the 2011 Feasibility Study.